jucardwell/remote-sensing-hazards/other_pages/lab5.md

 4. Conclude with a paragraph that summarizes your results.

 You will submit your GEE script and your completed lab report.
 Your lab report should be approximately 500 words.
+You will also submit a peer reflection of your contribution to the lab.